Cong-Left-ISF alliance fighting for political relevance, hopes to be kingmaker | Politics

 The alliance christened as ''Samyukta Morcha'' hopes to grow at the expense of both the ruling TMC and opposition BJP by eating into their vote share.

-The saffron party had pocketed the opposition votes for the past few years in the absence of a credible opposition.
+The saffron party had pocketed the opposition votes for the past few years in the absence of a strong opposition to TMC.

 The 'Samyukta Morcha' hopes Peerzada's presence will help bolster its share of the minority votes in Bengal.